 - Display a high level of knowledge of mathematical concepts (Capability 1, 2, 3, 4 and 5)

-- understand a range of methods used in pure mathematics (Capability 1, 2 and 3)
+- Demonstrate understanding of a range of methods used in pure mathematics (Capability 1, 2, 3 and 4)

-- Understand the nature of precision and proof in mathematics, and be able to present valid arguments in verbal and written form (Capability 1, 2, 3 and 4)
+- Demonstrate understanding of the nature of precision and proof in mathematics, and the ability to present valid arguments in verbal and written form (Capability 1, 2, 3 and 4)